 In 1949, the San Francisco Sea Lions of the West Coast Negro Baseball League hired her and paid her a respectable $200 monthly salary.
 It put Stone on the radar of other teams in the Negro Leagues.
 Despite her talents, men resented Stone and she told interviewers that it was tough on her.
-With the Jim Crow laws of the times and the team’s travels, things become difficult for her.
+The Jim Crow laws of the times and the team’s travels made things even more difficult for her.

 But in 1953, her big break came when the Indianapolis Clowns signed her.
-The team was akin to the traveling Harlem Globetrotters team, a squad that looked to show up its opponents.
-The Negro League was declining in quality as many Black stars were defecting to Major League Baseball.
+The team was the baseball version of the Harlem Globetrotters team, a squad that looked to show up its opponents.
+The Negro League was declining in quality as many Black stars were defecting to major league baseball.

-The Clowns’ owner, Syd Pollock, signed Stone as a novelty simply because she was a woman.
+The Clowns’ owner, Syd Pollock, signed Stone as a novelty.
 Pollack even wanted her to wear a skirt in a game to appeal to fans, which she refused.
 Stone played in 50 games for the Clowns and batting a decent .243, even getting a hit off the legendary pitcher Satchel Paige.
 She also played with young stars such as Willie Mays and Ernie Banks.